top of page

 "The physical form translates to the energetic form every time." - Eryn Oruncak

-I know that parents can say up and down, a million times a day how much they love their children, how valued they are, how important they are.
-When those words are backed by actions, even the smallest thing like getting a fancy lamp with a dimmer for their nightstand so there's a soft light in the early morning.
+Even the smallest thing like getting a fancy lamp with a dimmer for their kid's nightstand so there's a soft light for those early mornings, goes such a long way.
 This act of creating a pleasant, and safe, and comforting - we call it luxurious - space for kids and the parents makes every difference in living in a "happy home" or not.
 It also makes a difference in your relationship.
 100%

 Recent Posts